Clifford D. Simak: Themes

 Time travel also plays an important role in Time and Again.
 A long-lost space traveler returns with a message which is science fiction-slanted, yet religious in tone.
 Having crashed on a planet, he is then nurtured by ethereal duplicates that seem to accompany every sentient being throughout life.
 His befuddled observations are seized upon by religious factions, and a schism then threatens to erupt into war on Earth.

-Intelligence, loyalty and friendship, the existence of God and souls, the unexpected benefits and harm of invention, tools as extensions of humanity, and more questions are often explored by Simak's robots, whom he uses as "surrogate humans".
+Intelligence, loyalty and friendship, the existence of God and souls, the unexpected benefits and harm of invention, and tools as extensions of humanity are often explored by Simak's robots, whom he uses as "surrogate humans".
 They begin as likable mechanical persons, but change in surprising ways.
 Having achieved intelligence, robots move on to common themes such as, "Why are we here?" and "Do robots have souls"?
 Examples are the faithful butler Jenkins in City, the religious robot Hezekiel in A Choice of Gods, the frontier robots in Special Deliverance and A Heritage of Stars, and the monk-like robots in Project Pope who seek heaven.

 In "All the Traps of Earth", a 600-year-old robot, a family retainer who earned the name Richard Daniel, is considered chattel to be reprogrammed and lose all its memories.
 The robot runs away, hitches onto a spaceship, and passes through hyperspace unprotected.
 Daniel gains the ability to see and fix problems in anything – a ship, a robot, a human – telekinetically, but is still drifting and hunted as chattel.
 He stumbles on a frontier planet and finds a purpose, helping the pioneers as a doctor, a servant, a colonist, and a friend.
 And here Daniel achieves an epiphany: Human beings are more clever than they know.
 Human-created robots, set loose, can become agents with para-human abilities that benefit humanity.
 Thus do robots, and humankind, escape "all the traps of earth".

-The religious theme is often present in Simak's work, but the protagonists who have searched for God in a traditional sense tend to find something more abstract and inhuman.
-Hezekiel in A Choice of Gods cannot accept this: "God must be, forever, a kindly old (human) gentleman with a long, white, flowing beard."